 Botulism is caused by toxins produced by bacteria called Clostridium botulinum.
-The bacteria are found in soil, water and the intestinal tract of animals as extremely tiny, hardy spores that are invisible to the naked eye.
-Clostridium botulinum spores are very resistant to heat and can only be de-activated at temperatures over 160°C/320°F. If food is processed incorrectly (usually through home-canning), a botulism spore can become reactivated, grow and produce a concentrated, powerful toxin.
-Botulism is not transmitted from person to person.
+The bacteria are found in soil, water, and the intestinal tract of animals as extremely tiny, hardy spores that are invisible to the naked eye.
+Clostridium botulinum spores are very resistant to heat and can only be de-activated at temperatures over 160C/320F.
+If food is processed incorrectly (usually through home-canning), a botulism spore can become reactivated, grow and produce a concentrated, powerful toxin .
+Botulism is not transmitted from person-to-person.

-There are three main kinds of botulism: Food-borne botulism, wound botulism and infant botulism.
+There are three main kinds of botulism: foodborne botulism, wound botulism and infant botulism.

-What is food-borne botulism?
+What is foodborne botulism?

-Food-borne botulism results from eating something that contains the botulinum toxin.
-This could happen if food contaminated with spores of C. botulinum is preserved or stored improperly.
+Foodborne botulism results from eating something that contains the botulinum toxin.
+This can happen if food contaminated with spores of C. botulinum has been preserved or stored improperly.
 Food contaminated by botulism may not look or smell spoiled.
-Food-borne botulism has often been associated with:
+Foodborne botulism has often been associated with:

 - Home-canned fruit and vegetables

 - Home-canned or fermented fish

-- Commercially prepared potpies
+- · Commercially prepared potpies

-- Sautéed onions and mushrooms
+- Sautéed onions, mushrooms

-- Foil-wrapped baked potatoes
+- · Foiled wrapped baked potatoes

-- · Minced garlic in oil
+- Minced garlic in oil

 - Seal meat

 - Smoked salmon or fermented salmon eggs

-- Sausages and smoked or preserved meats/seafood
+- · Sausages and smoked or preserved meats/seafood

 - Bloated cans

-Symptoms of food-borne botulism include nausea, vomiting, diarrhea, constipation, fatigue, weakness, dizziness, drooping eyelids, double or blurred vision, dry mouth, difficulty swallowing and speaking.
+Foodborne botulism is characterized by drooping eyelids, blurred vision, dry mouth, slurred speech, difficulty swallowing and muscle weakness.
 If untreated, these symptoms may progress to cause paralysis of the arms, legs, trunk and respiratory muscles.
 Botulism usually appears within 12 to 36 hours after eating contaminated food, but sometimes may develop after several days.